wangsix/caqe_segmentation/README.md

 ## The AMT-pilot dataset
 The annotaions gathered in this work by Cheng-i Wang should be referred to as the ''AMT-pilot'' database.
 This dataset contains AMT annotations on 8 songs from Beatles-TUT and SALAMI.

-## Error Corrections

-1. Figure 2(b) should be ''Out in the Cold'' from Carole King instead of ''Black or White'' from Michael Jackson.
-2. In Table 3, 4 and 5, ''Out in the Cold'' and ''Black or White'' are misplaced with each other.
-3. The titles for Figure 3(b) and Figure 3(b) are misplaced between ''Out in the Cold'' and ''Black or White''.

 ## Code Summaries

 ### caqe_boundary python module